Updated on April 15, 2018

 ONE COUNTRY, TWO CURRENCIES

 Cuba has two official currencies called “peso” and your US credit cards and ATM cards are useless.
-Yes, it can be confusing, but I’ll explain.
+Yes, it can be confusing, but I'll explain.
 One currency (CUP) is mainly used by locals and the other by tourists (CUC), but not exclusively so.
 As a tourist you might only see the CUC, aka “Peso Convertible”.
 Before you go, I recommend knowing what both look like, what they are worth, and where each can be used.
 The pronunciation is simple: CUC is “kook” and CUP is “koop”.
-Locals usually just said the amount without specifying the currency unless I asked.
+Locals usually just said the amount without specifying the currency unless I asked which can be confusing.

 - CUC: Peso Convertible (mainly used by tourists)